Share this Article

 Co-living attracts renters with all-inclusive, amenity-laden buildings and furnished apartments.
 With roughly a dozen companies operating buildings across the city, the concept shows no signs of slowing down.
-London-based The Collective acquired three properties within the past six months for its first U.S. expansion: in Bedford-Stuyvesant, Williamsburg, and just this week, Long Island City, where it will revamp The Paper Factory Hotel.
+London-based The Collective recently acquired three properties for its first U.S. expansion: in Bedford-Stuyvesant, Williamsburg, and just this week, Long Island City, where it will revamp The Paper Factory Hotel.

 One of the most attractive features of co-living is its convenience.
 Gone are the days of having to split up bills between roommates (or even find roommates, for that matter).
 Common spaces are cleaned, furnishings are provided, kitchen staples are stocked, even social events are planned, making this way of life very attractive for newcomers to the city.

 [Editor's note: An earlier version of this post was published in March 2019.
 We are presenting it again here as part of our summer 2019 Best of Brick week.]